dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 thirdweb offers an interactive command line interface that lets you create, build, and deploy your smart contracts and applications with ease.

-With the thirdweb CLI, you can effortlessly create and deploy smart contracts on the WMC network.
+With the thirdweb CLI, you can effortlessly create and deploy smart contracts on the {process.env.BLOCKCHAIN_NETWORK} network.

 For detailed guidance on using the thirdweb CLI, check out the [thirdweb documentation](https://portal.thirdweb.com/cli).